SainsburyWellcomeCentre/crabs-exploration/guides/CorrectingTrackLabellingSteps.md

 - If the frames aren't loaded automatically:

-  - On the left hand side, find the `Project` section and click on the `Add Files` button
+  - On the left-hand side, find the `Project` section and click on the `Add Files` button
   - Select the frames to load.
 Multiple selection is allowed, and also across folders at the same level (at least in Mac 🍎)

 - Once loaded, use the left/right arrows to navigate through the images